sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 *It is important to note that the `<Workspaces>` component isn't meant to be used as a typical React component.
 Besides its rendering responsibilities, it also contains heavy logic.
 This component is meant to allow you to create a dedicated Workspaces App which must function as a standalone window - you must never use it as part of another application, as this will lead to malfunctioning.
 The Workspaces App should be customized only using the available extensibility points.*

-The following example shows the `<Workspaces />` component props, their properties and default values:
+The following example demonstrates the structure of the `<Workspaces />` component, its properties and default values:

 ```javascript
 <Workspaces